 In this post we will focus on scalability and complex algorithms.

 R is an open source statistical software.
 It has millions of users, including data scientists, and more than three thousand algorithms packages.
 Many machine learning algorithms already exist in R, albeit for small datasets.
 These algorithms use matrix operations that are easily expressed and efficiently implemented in R. In less than a hundred lines you can implement most algorithms.
 Therefore, we decided to extend R and determine if we can achieve scalability in a familiar programming model.

-Figure 2 shows a high level diagram of how Presto programs are executed.
-Users write programs using language extensions to R and then submit the code to the Presto runtime.
+Figure 2 shows a high level diagram of how programs are executed in our distributed R framework.
+Users write programs using language extensions to R and then submit the code to the new runtime.
 The code is executed across servers in a distributed manner.
-Presto programs run on commodity hardware: from your multi-core desktop to existing Vertica clusters.
+Distributed R programs run on commodity hardware: from your multi-core desktop to existing Vertica clusters.

-While Presto is faster than Hadoop, this post is not to claim yet another system that outperforms Hadoop.
+This post is not to claim yet another system faster than Hadoop.
 Hence we exclude comprehensive experiment results or pretty graphs.
 Our Eurosys 2013 and HotCloud 2012 papers have detailed performance results [1, 2].
-As a data nugget, our experiments show that for many algorithms Presto is more than 20 times faster than Hadoop.
+As a data nugget, our experiments show that many algorithms in our distributed R framework are more than 20 times faster than Hadoop.